 April is "National Poetry Month" in the U.S. I enjoy poetry and a long, long, long time ago I used to write poetry*.
-It was well before I started focusing on more practical applications of writing -- marketing content, content coaching, speechwriting, corporate communication planning.
+It was well before I started focusing on more practical applications of writing -- marketing content, helping small business owners master their message, content planning workshops, speechwriting, corporate communication planning.

 In 2013, I decided to write a couple of "work-related" haikus in honor of National Poetry Month and post them on the 423 Communication Facebook page.
 At the time, I did it "because I could."
 I mean, why have your own business if you can't loosen up and have a little fun with words, right?